ilcande/factory-store/Readme.md

 ```

 ## Installation
-Unzip the repo and then:
+Clone the repo and then:
 ```
-  $ cd novicap
+  $ cd factory-store
 ```
 execute:
 ```